lowRISC/opentitan/util/uvmdvgen/README.md

 * **jtag_agent_pkg**

   This is the package file that includes all of the above sources and the imports the dependent packages.

 * **jtag_agent.core**

   This is the fusesoc core file that is used to generate the filelist for the build.

-The tool does not create `jtag_sequencer` or `jtag_agent` classes separetely.
+The tool does not create `jtag_sequencer` or `jtag_agent` classes separately.
 Instead, it typedef's the `dv_base_sequencer` and `dv_base_agent` respectively with the right type-parameters in the pkg.
 The reason for this is having a dedicated sequencer and agent is not required since the `dv_base_agent` already has all the sub-component instantiations and connections; and `dv_base_sequencer` already has a handle to the agent cfg object and nothing more is typically needed.

 ### Generating UVM environment & testbench

 The boilerplate code for a UVM environment and the testbench for a DUT can be generated using the `-e` switch.
-This results in the generation of classes that extend from [dv library](../../hw/dv/sv/dv_lib/README.md).
+This results in the generation of classes that extend from [DV library](../../hw/dv/sv/dv_lib/README.md).
 If the `-c` switch is passed, it extends from [cip library](../../hw/dv/sv/cip_lib/README.md).
 With `-ea` switch, user can provide a list of downstream agents to create within the environment.
 Please see description for more details.

 The tool generates not only the UVM environment, but also the base test, testbench, top level fusesoc core file with sim target, Makefile that already